daniel-j-h/daniel-j-h.github.io-sources/content/post/intuitive-monadic-bind-kleisli-composition.md

 ## Composing Propagating Pipeline Stages

-Using Maybe's Monadic Bind as above allows us to adapt our functions without the need to local error handling.
+Using Maybe's Monadic Bind as above allows us to adapt our functions without the need for local error handling.
 Great!
 But how do we compose a pipeline then?
 We could directly use Monadic Bind or think about the types involved.
 Say we take two functions and want to compose them: